12th May 2026

 Cinnamon Kitchen

-Leeds’ newest addition to the Indian restaurant scene is wasting no time in winning over fans.
-Set within the historic Queens Hotel, it boasts stunning interiors and a convenient city centre location.
+Set within the historic Queens Hotel, Cinnamon Kitchen boasts stunning interiors and a convenient city centre location.
 You’ll be greeted by an opulent bar area, before heading through to the warm and inviting dining room.
+Already a hit in London, the restaurant has wasted no time in winning over loyal fans up north.

 The lamb madras is perfectly coconutty, the dal makhani a lentil-lover’s dream and the spicy chicken kolhapuri is perfect for those who want a bit of heat.
 Throw in those oh-so-important onion bhajis, a chilli cheese dosa (yes please) and masala poppadoms and you have a recipe for one of the best Indian restaurants in Leeds.